TheNexter/Hackintosh-Ryzen-6-cores-MULTIPLE-GPU-AND-MOTHERBOARD/README.md

 i upgrade from 12.2.1 to latest > 12.5 without any problem, but please DO a timemachine backup before, your data is important TEST EFI INSIDE YOUR SSD NOT ON YOU EXISTING USB STICK, because if you have problem you are sure you can reinstall

+12.5 > 12.5.1 > no problem, you can update (please backup, it's very important)

 EFI is ready for linux, macos and windows

 ## My default Build